For beginners: We recommend these web pages for getting started:

 The white paper, “Camera information capacity: a key performance indicator for Machine Vision and Artificial Intelligence systems“, which briefly introduces information theory, describes the camera information capacity measurement, then shows results (including the effects of artifacts) is now available for download.

-Image quality utilities let you degrade, enhance, examine, and perform simple analyses of any image (not just test charts)
+Image quality utilities let you degrade, enhance, examine, or analyze any image (not just test charts)

 |Please note: Each Imatest license can be activated on only one computer at a time, but the activation can be easily moved between computers, especially if they’re online.
 You can install Imatest– and keep it installed– on as many computers as you like (Macintosh as well as Windows– your license works for both; you never have to uninstall it).
 To move the activation to another computer, you’ll need to deactivate it on the old computer then activate it on the new one, following the instructions above.
 You may do this as often as you like.|